Pressure Cooked in Instant Pot, this Kabocha Flan with caramel sauce has a silky smooth texture and rich custard flavor with a hint of sweet kabocha.

 - Put the kabocha in a single layer.

-- Make sure the steam release handle points at “sealing” and not “venting”.
+- Make sure the steam release handle points at Sealing and not Venting.
 The float valve goes up when pressurized.

-Make Caramel Sauce
+To Make the Caramel Sauce

 - Gently shake the saucepan to evenly distribute sugar and do not touch until the mixture starts to turn golden brown.
-Gently shake the pan again to distribute the mixture to have even color.
+Gently shake the pan again to distribute the mixture to have an even color.

-Make Kabocha Puree
+To Make the Kabocha Purée

-- When it’s finished cooking, the Instant Pot will switch automatically to the “Keep Warm” mode.
-Let the pressure release naturally for 10 minutes and then proceed with quick release (DO NOT EXCEED.
-I recommend to set a timer.) by turning the steam release handle to the “venting” position to let steam out until the float valve drops down.
-Hold a kitchen towel and do not place your hand or face over steam release valve.
-The steam should be left only a little bit after 10 minutes of natural release.
+- When it’s finished cooking, the Instant Pot will switch automatically to the Keep Warm mode.
+Let the pressure release naturally for 10 minutes (DO NOT EXCEED 10 minutes; I recommend setting a timer.) and then proceed with quick release by turning the steam release handle to the Venting position to let the steam out until the float valve drops down.
+Hold a kitchen towel over the release valve and do not place your hand or face over it.
+Only a little bit of steam will be left after 10 minutes of natural release.

 - Open the lid and remove the steam rack from the Instant Pot.

-Make Custard Mixture
+To Make the Custard Mixture

-- Add the kabocha puree and mix until thoroughly combined.
+- Add the kabocha purée and mix until thoroughly combined.

 - Divide the custard mixture into 4 ramekins.